-- Section 1.
-The Employer and the Association recognize the need for a Professional Education Program that can be made available on an equitable basis to all permanent employees in the unit. - Section 2.
+Section 1.
+The Employer and the Association recognize the need for a Professional Education Program that can be made available on an equitable basis to all permanent employees in the unit.

+Section 2.
 After completion of the probationary period, any full-time permanent employee in this bargaining unit may apply for up to three (3) professional business/education days as defined in Section 3 below.
 Permanent part-time employees who are scheduled to work at least 50% time shall be eligible to apply for professional business/education days as defined in Section 3 below on a pro-rata basis.
 The granting of a professional business/education day shall be at the sole discretion of the Employer.

-Application for professional business/education days must be sent to and received by the Director of the Bureau of Correction Education at least thirty (30) working days in advance of the anticipated date to be considered.
+Application for professional business/education days must be sent to and received by the Chief of the Division of Correction Education at least thirty (30) calendar days in advance of the anticipated date to be considered.
 A copy of the application shall be forwarded to the Principal or the employee's immediate supervisor, as applicable.
+The Division of Correction Education shall provide a response to the employee's application within twenty (20) workdays after its submission.